UVic-Data-Science-for-SE/course/Assignments/assignment1.md

 - ethical questions that arise

 # What To Submit
-- Submit the notebook as a Rmd/Quarto file for marking, via Brightspace.
+- Submit the notebook as a single Quarto (qmd) file for marking, via Brightspace.
 You should answer all the questions (above, in bold) in the notebook directly, supported by the R code as necessary.